 Leadership Overview

-Maricopa County has 10 executives leading key functions including administration, information technology, revenue, medical services, and board support.
+Maricopa County has 10 executives leading key functions including administrative operations, information technology, enterprise innovation, district governance, and public health services.

 Leadership Roles at Maricopa County